TF2Autobot/tf2autobot-get-items-name/README.md

-# Easily get the items name list from your pricelist.json file!
+# Easily get a list of the items name from your pricelist.json file!

 Follow these steps: